RsyncProject/rsync/INSTALL.md

 # How to build and install rsync

-When building rsync, you'll want to install various libraries in order to get all the new features enabled.
+When building rsync, you'll want to install various libraries in order to get all the features enabled.
 The configure script will alert you when the newest libraries are missing and tell you the appropriate `--disable-LIB` option to use if you want to just skip that feature.
 What follows are various support libraries that you may want to install to build rsync with the maximum